wcamposs/linx-frontend-challenge/README.md

 ## Installing Dependencies

-To install the project dependencies, using a terminal, go to root directory and execute the following command:
+To install the project dependencies, using a terminal, go to project root directory and execute the following command:

 ```
 npm install